 2. preventing impairment of children’s health or development

 3. ensuring that children are growing up in circumstances consistent with the provision of safe and effective care.

 4. taking action to enable all children and young people to have the best outcomes

 The Designated Safeguarding Lead is Kathryn Day.
-The Alternate Safeguarding Leads are Tina Stagg and Aisha Suhail.
+The Alternate Safeguarding Leads are Aisha Suhail, Caroline Knights and Natasha Gilbert.